ajakhotia/robotFarm/README.md

   versions via CMake command-line parameters.
 * **Efficient**: build once, install to a prefix, reuse across projects.
-* **Optimized & consistent**: each library’s config is documented, and builds enable maximum features by default for reproducible performance.
+* **Optimized & consistent**: each library’s config is documented, and builds enable maximum features by default for high downstream performance.

 # 🏗️ Build status